christianalfoni/flux-angular/README.md

 ```

 ### Async operations
-It is not recommended to run async operations in your stor handlers.
-The reason is that you would have a harder time testing.
-A dispatched messages could result in an async operation.
-But also the **waitFor** method requires the handlers to be synchronous.
+It is not recommended to run async operations in your store handlers.
+The reason is that you would have a harder time testing and.
+The **waitFor** method also requires the handlers to be synchronous.
 So they way you solve this is having async services.

 ```javascript
 angular.module('app', ['flux'])